ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 >>> a2.strides
 (16,)
 ```
-`a2` is a new array object which uses the same memory as `a`, it just interprets it differently using different shape and strides. `a2` reads the memory buffer like this:
+`a2` is a new array object which uses the same memory as `a`, it just interprets it differently using a different shape and strides. `a2` reads the memory buffer like this:

 ![one-dimensional-array-getitem-step-2]({{ site.baseurl }}/images/stride-guide/1d_array_a_getitem_step_2.png)

 Six values, each separated by a stride of 16 bytes.
+If the stride if doubled, the length of the axis (the shape) must be halved.

-If you reverse an array, the stride changes sign (becomes negative if it was previously positive, and vice-versa).
+Now let's see every third value of `a`, working backwards from the end of the array:

-Now let's see every third value of `a`, working backwards from the very end of the array:
+Note that if you reverse an array, the stride changes sign (becomes negative if it was previously positive, and vice-versa).
+The offset into the memory buffer will also change as NumPy must begin reading from the opposite end.

 ```python
 >>> a_reversed = a[::-3]